AlexSteiner30/Gemini-Sight/README.md

 You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable iOS version of the Gemini Sight App.

 ## Future
-Unfortunately the GPS module didn't arrive in time meaning that the functionalities such as Google Maps directions or recording the speed are not functioning however from a coding point of view they are alredy developed and functioning only the actual data from the GPS that needs to be passed is missing.
-We plan into implementing it and many other features if the project keeps getting mantained.
+Unfortunately, the GPS module didn't arrive in time meaning that the functionalities such as Google Maps directions or recording the speed are not functioning however from a coding point of view they are already developed and functioning only the actual data from the GPS that needs to be passed is missing.
+We plan to implement it and many other features if the project keeps getting maintained.
 One major problem furthermore is the Google Sheets API as the Gemini model performs poorly with creating 2D arrays from a given input, this however can be improved by feeding the model with more training data.

 ## Credits